jasdumas/jasdumas.github.io/_posts/2016-06-30-tracking-commute.md

 Here is the resulting visualization:

-<iframe width="700" height="600" frameborder="0" scrolling="no" src="https://plot.ly/~jasdumas/54.embed"></iframe>
+<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~jasdumas/54.embed"></iframe>

 From the graph above, it is pretty clear when I switched from being a part-time intern to a full-time data scientist in early April.
 Also its interesting to see when I started to work a compressed work week in early June.
 I unfortunately sometimes walk to lunch events that inadvertently exit my location services out of the original perimeter and also when traveling through Hartford to visit family in New York.

-In conclusion, IFTTT was a bit irregular and not completely accurate for logging the location coordinates but overall this is a good start to generating more data and providing insight to about my working hours!
+In conclusion, IFTTT was not completely accurate for logging the location coordinates and therefore the check-in, but overall this is a good start to generating more data in an effortless way and providing insight to about my working hours!

 ```r
 ##############################